 So now that you have your metrics selected, check the graph in the middle of the screen.
-There will be a dropdown menu under Performance Over Time where you can sort even more data, and I recommend choosing ones related to engagement, such as Link Clicks, Saves, Link Click Rate, or Save Rate.
+There will be a dropdown menu under Performance Over Time where you can sort even more data, and I recommend choosing ones related to engagement, such as Outbound Clicks (formerly Link Clicks), Saves, Link Click Rate, or Save Rate.

 I don’t recommend looking at Impressions because it can just be an inflated vanity metric.
 You want to make sure your pins are getting reshared and driving traffic to your site, so that’s why I recommend focusing on your engagement.